Medically reviewed by Kristin Hall, FNP

 While lip balms containing docosanol can be effective at reducing the amount of time needed for cold sores to heal, they aren’t as effective as oral antiviral drugs like valacyclovir or acyclovir.
 As such, it’s best not to think of them as a totally equal alternative, but rather, as a supplemental way to help get your outbreak under control as soon as possible.

 Drugs like valacyclovir and acyclovir completely inactivate HSV-specific DNA, preventing the herpes virus—both HSV-1 and HSV-2—from spreading while rapidly speeding up cold sore healing.
 They’re backed by a huge volume of scientific evidence and work quickly and decisively during an outbreak.

 Docosanol, on the other hand, is linked to faster healing in studies but doesn’t deliver quite as much of a punch as oral antiviral medication.
-The idea here is that antiviral medications affect the body and stop cold sores at the source, while topical ointments like docosanol are good for spot-treating individual cold sores to help heal them and get rid of them quicker.
+The idea here is that antiviral medications affect the and stop cold sores at the source, while topical ointments like docosanol are good for spot-treating individual cold sores to help heal them and get rid of them quicker.

 If you’re experiencing a serious outbreak of cold sores, it’s best to talk to your doctor about using an oral antiviral drug.

 With this said, topical cold sore lip balms containing docosanol are certainly useful.
 They can speed up healing and make outbreaks much easier to deal with.
 If you prefer not to use oral medication, using a lip balm on its own can certainly provide some level of relief.